-- Identifying watershed-wide constraints and opportunities for habitat restoration, enhancement, and preservation (Habitat restoration is of little long-term value in a watershed incapable of supporting the processes that create and maintain habitat conditions), - Integrating planning efforts to avoid the problems and inefficiencies that result from multiple actions within a basin performed in isolation of each other, - Developing prioritized restoration strategies that target projects and drainages that offer the greatest potential for collectively achieving long-term restoration goals at the lowest cost. - Determining the appropriate scale at which to implement restoration, rehabilitation, enhancement, and preservation efforts, and - Developing monitoring strategies and objectives to determine the individual or collective effectiveness of restoration measures conducted throughout the watershed.
-Such measure is necessary to monitor and adaptively manage the watershed's overall restoration strategy.
+- Identifying watershed-wide constraints and opportunities for habitat restoration, enhancement, and preservation (Habitat restoration is of little long-term value in a watershed incapable of supporting the processes that create and maintain habitat conditions), - Integrating planning efforts to avoid the problems and inefficiencies that result from multiple actions within a basin performed in isolation of each other, - Developing prioritized restoration strategies that target projects and drainages that offer the greatest potential for collectively achieving long-term restoration goals at the lowest cost, - Determining the appropriate scale in which implementing restoration, rehabilitation, enhancement, and preservation efforts, is most effective, and - Developing monitoring strategies and objectives to determine the individual or collective effectiveness of restoration measures conducted throughout the watershed.
+Such measures are necessary to monitor and adaptively manage the watershed's overall restoration strategy.